Kentucky Bourbon Braised Bacon Brussel Sprouts have lots of texture and flavor from braising them in a bourbon mixture and tossing with smokey bacon.

 I made this lovely side dish of Kentucky Bourbon Braised Bacon Brussel Sprouts.
 Brussel sprouts are part of the cabbage family and actually look like tiny cabbages.

 A lot of people, especially children, don’t like Brussel sprouts because of the odor put off when they cook.
-This odor is from the release of sulphur-smelling glucosinolate known as sinigrin.
+This odor is from the release of sulfur-smelling glucosinolate known as sinigrin.
 It’s harmless, it smells bad.
 I have the perfect solution for that smell.
 Simply cook them with bacon and bourbon.
 It pretty much overrides the smell of Brussel sprouts.
 By the way, Brussel sprouts primarily release that odor the first 5 to 10 minutes of cooking.

 By the way, Brussel sprouts primarily release that odor the first 5 to 10 minutes of cooking.